Yijunmaverick/GenerativeFaceCompletion/README.md

 # GenerativeFaceCompletion
-Matcaffe implementation for face completion
+Matcaffe implementation for our CVPR17 paper on face completion